neryus/email-developer-handbook/AMPScript/examples/firstname-missing.md

 ## Example #2

-Adding custom string if data extension field firstname have less than 2 characters or have underscore as first letter.
+Adding custom string if data extension field firstname is shorter than 2 characters or have underscore as first letter.

 ```
 %%[